Thomas Bergersen discography: Humanity

 Humanity is an ongoing series of seven albums created by Norwegian composer Thomas J. Bergersen, of Two Steps from Hell fame; his third through ninth solo studio albums, described as an "evolution" of the preceding Illusions (2011) and Sun (2014).

 The seven "chapters" each relate musically to a different theme regarding the "ranges of human emotion and history".
 Bergersen began work on the series in 2014.
 After six years of development, the first chapter was released in July 2020.
 The subsequent albums have been released in intervals of several months.
-Five of the seven chapters have been released as of May 2023.
+Six of the seven chapters have been released as of July 2026.

 The series artwork was designed by Sam Hayles.

 Chapter I

 The first album, Chapter I, was released on 1 July 2020.
 Its theme is freedom.